 You generally need a seller’s permit if you make sales through a vending machine.
 You need only one permit, regardless of how many machines you operate (the operator of the vending machine is the person who stocks the machine and collects money from it).

 There are some exceptions.
 If you sell food through a vending machine for a price of 15 cents or less per item, you do not need a seller’s permit.
 Certain groups do not need a seller’s permit because their vending machine sales are not taxable.
-For example, parent-teacher associations or equivalent school or library support groups do not need a seller's permit for vending machine sales (see publication 18, Nonprofit Organizations).
+For example, parent-teacher associations or equivalent school or library support groups do not need a seller's permit for vending machine sales (see Nonprofit Organizations, publication 18).

-You can apply online for a permit or license using eRegistration (eReg) available on our website at www.boe.ca.gov by selecting New Registration, and then select Register a business activity with BOE.
+You can register on our website at www.boe.ca.gov by selecting New Registration, and then select Register a business activity with BOE.
 You can also register in person at any of our field offices.
-Please contact our Customer Service Center for assistance at 1-800-400-7115.
+Please contact out Customer Service Center for assistance at 1-800-400-7115.

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.